thborges/ygetquote/README.md

 # ygetquote
 Get Yahoo Financial Quotes using yours stored cookies (in mozilla format).
-The purpose is to use on spreadsheets.
+The purpose is to use in Open Office Calc sheets.

 Howto (Mac OSX):
  * Change yahoogetquote.py line 10 with the file path of yours cookies.txt (exported from your browser)